vavas/blog-assets/source/_posts/better-vue-file-organization.md

   - vue
 ---

+**Update 2017-08-10**: after post this article on [/r/vue](https://www.reddit.com/r/vuejs/), one person [commented](https://www.reddit.com/r/vuejs/comments/6spt3o/better_vue_file_organization/dlf5drd/) that we don't need to pass the context since the function will refer to the context where it is called so now in the end of the article we'll have an even cleaner way to organize our files!

+---

 Before we see an alternative way to organize our vue files/components, I must say although I believe it's a better approach, in fact, there aren't _right_ or _wrong_ way, we should follow the way we feel more comfortable to work with.

 The following piece of code was extracted from the [rss-reader](https://github.com/mrgodhani/rss-reader/blob/master/app/components/partials/sidebar.vue) project.